ibm-cloud-docs/cephaas/getting-started.md

 {: #estimatecost}
 {: step}

-{{site.data.keyword.cephaas_full_notm}} is available in IBM Cloud catalog.
+{{site.data.keyword.cephaas_full_notm}} is available in IBM Cloud catalog as a tile.
 You can click the **Storage Ceph as a Service** tile to start the service cost estimation tool.

 1. To estimate your monthly storage cost, use the **Estimate Cost** option in the product overview page.